109 E. Aurora Street Ironwood, MI 49938 (Two doors west of the main theatre entrance)

 To listen to Warren Nelson's orginal song about the Ironwood Theatre, click the Play button [ > ]

 If you would like to meet the Theatre's Board, click here.

 The Barton Organ

-The Bartola Musical Company of Oshkosh, Wisconsin installed 350 organs in movie theatres during the silent film era.
+The Bartola Musical Company of Oshkosh, Wisconsin installed more than 350 organs in movie theatres during the silent film era.
 Of these, the Ironwood Theatre’s Barton is one of only six remaining operable original installations.
 It is also the newest of the three Bartons in Ironwood (the others were at the Rialto Theatre in 1925 and the Rex Theatre in 1926).
 The organ is completely intact as it was on opening night in June 1928, when it was first installed.

 In 2000, the Board of Directors approved the restoration of the instrument by a group of dedicated volunteers aided and taught by professional technicians.

 The “Grand Old Lady” is completely playable and is regularly used for concert performances and the accompaniment of silent films at special events.
 In October of 2009, the console of the organ was removed and sent to the Carlton Smith Pipe Organ Restorations company in Indianapolis, Indiana to undergo further restoration work including refinishing the wood surfaces and repairing damaged ornamentation.
 The console was returned from restoration and has been installed to original factory specifications.
-A labor of love that took nearly 12 years to complete, the instrument is now 100% complete and the organ is completely playable - just as it was when it was originally installed in 1928.
+A labor of love that took nearly 13 years to complete, the instrument is now 100% complete and the organ is just as it was when it was originally installed in 1928.